turingschool/front-end-curriculum/lessons/module-4/binary-search-tree.md

     5
 ```

 The next number in our list is `12`.
-We call `insert(12)`, 12 is more than 10 so it checks for any additonal nodes to *right* of `10`, finds none, and is inserted there as a child node.
+We call `insert(12)`, 12 is more than 10 so it checks for any additional nodes to *right* of `10`, finds none, and is inserted there as a child node.

 ```js
         10